A decompositional framework for process theories in spacetime: Introduction

 defined by the conditional probability distribution $p_{\texttt{PR}}(a,b|x,y)= \frac{1}{2} \delta_{a\oplus b, xy}$.
 The PR box is a non-signalling resource.
 The input $X$ signals neither to the output $A$ nor to the output $B$ and similarly for $Y$ (however, both $X$ and $Y$ as well as the composite system $XY$ signals to the composite system $AB$).

 Consider now Minkowski spacetime and a hypothetical embedding of the PR box in this spacetime as follows

 where the points $\mathsf{p_1}, \mathsf{p_2}$ are spacelike separated from the points $\mathsf{q_1}, \mathsf{q_2}$ as indicated by the shaded light cones.
+Note here that we have only fixed the spacetime locations of the inputs and the outputs, while a priori we are not saying anything about where the ``box'' itself is located in spacetime (if it is embedded into spacetime at all).
 What we would like to answer is, \emph{is such an embedding consistent with a) the structure of the spacetime? and b) the particular process theory that we are considering?}

 If we only require that the no-signalling principle is respected (such as is done in Ref.~\cite{vilasini2022embedding}, for example) such an embedding would be deemed consistent.
 Specifically, in this paradigm we can view an embedding as a map $\mathcal{E}$ from the inputs and outputs to the spacetime.
 We then say this embedding is consistent if and only if for any subset of inputs $S_I \subseteq \{X, Y\}$ that can signal to a subset of outputs $S_O \subseteq \{A, B\}$, there exist $s_I \in S_I$ and $s_O \in S_O$ s.t. $\mathcal{E}(s_I) \leq \mathcal{E}(s_O)$.
 This is the case here since for any $S_I$, the set $S_O = \{A, B\}$ is the only set of outputs $S_I$ signals to.
 Satisfying this condition is essential to ensure that, should such PR boxes exist embedded into a spacetime in this way, they cannot be used to send superluminal signals.